-Different types of sleep music work better for different people.
+Also, different types of music work better for different people.
 Not everyone responds the same way.
 Spend a week trying out sleep music from each of the categories above to find what works best for you.
-You may find that a certain type of sleep music, at a certain volume, puts you to sleep like a charm!
+You may find that a specific type of music puts you to sleep at a particular volume like a charm!

-SLEEP TIP: Remember that if it makes you feel energetic, makes you tap your toes, or makes you feel a strong emotional reaction, it’s probably not soothing enough for bedtime.
+SLEEP TIP: Remember that if it makes you feel energetic, tap your toes, or feel a strong emotional reaction, it’s probably not soothing enough for bedtime sleeping music.

-Classical sleep music provides a consistent and soothing soundtrack at bedtime (and even throughout the night).
+Classical music provides a consistent and soothing soundtrack at bedtime.
 Soothing instrumental music with a hum or a drone works very well.
-For sleep-specific purposes, look for music where the soundscape is even, without loud “peaks” and quiet “valleys”.
+Look for music where the soundscape is even, without loud “peaks” and quiet “valleys.”
 The National Sleep Foundation recommends choosing soothing songs with slow rhythms, between 60 to 80 beats per minute.

-Here are some ideas for classical sleep music:
+Here are some ideas for classical bedtime music:

 - Lullaby, by Johannes Brahms